 When the PCF allocates a new PDUID (ProSe Discovery UE ID) for the UE 5G ProSe Policy of a SUPI, the PCF shall inform the NF service consumer that previously subscribed as described in clause 4.2.5.4.

-The PCF shall notify the NF service consumer by including the AmEventsNotification data type in the body of the HTTP POST request as described in clause 4.2.7.2, which shall include:
+The PCF shall notify the NF service consumer by including the AmEventsNotification data type in the body of the HTTP POST request as described in clause 4.2.7.2, which shall include within an entry of the "repEvents" attribute:

-- the "PDUID_CH" event within the "repEvents" attribute; and
+- the "PDUID_CH" event within the "event" attribute; and

 - the "pduidInfo" attribute, with the allocated PDUID within the "pduid" attribute and its validity timer within the "expiry" attribute.